SMS Lissa: Service history

 Lissa was laid down on 27 June 1867 at the Stabilimento Tecnico Triestino (STT) shipyard in San Marco.
 She was launched on 25 February 1869 and began fitting-out work.
-The following month, Kaiser Franz Joseph visited the shipyard where Lissa was being built.
+The following month, Kaiser Franz Joseph I visited the shipyard where Lissa was being built.
 Completion of the ship was delayed due to limited budgets for the Navy and the significant expense of importing the vessel's armor plate from Britain, and Lissa was not completed until May 1871.
 Not only did objections to naval expenditures from the Hungarian half of the Dual Monarchy delay construction of Lissa, but they also constrained the general naval budget, which prevented the fleet from being active in peacetime.
 The death of the fleet commander, Wilhelm von Tegetthoff, in 1871 exacerbated the budgetary problems, as his replacement, Friedrich von Pöck, lacked the prestige to convince the government to increase funding.
-The ironclad fleet, including Lissa, was kept out of service in Pola, laid up in reserve; the only vessels to see significant service in the 1870s were several steam frigates sent abroad.
+The ironclad fleet, including Lissa, was largely kept out of service in Pola, laid up in reserve; the only vessels to see significant service in the 1870s were several steam frigates sent abroad.

+Nevertheless, Lissa was assigned to the active squadron in November 1871, relieving the ironclad Habsburg as the flagship of the unit, commanded by Konteradmiral (Rear Admiral) Alois von Pokorny.
+Lissa and the rest of the unit, which also included the screw corvettes Zrinyi and Dandolo and the gunboat Hum, spent the remainder of the year carrying out tactical training in the Adriatic Sea.
+Lissa remained the flagship of the active squadron in 1872, which was strengthened by the addition of the screw frigate Novara.
+On 15 January 1872, the entire squadron sailed from Pola to the Dalmatian islands for tactical training exercises.
+The squadron, less Zrinyi, was sent to the Levant in the eastern Mediterranean, then part of the Ottoman Empire, at the end of February.
+Lissa arrived in Smyrna in the Ottoman Empire on 1 March, where she was eventually joined by Novara.
+By 26 March, Zrinyi had rejoined the squadron, and Lissa led Zrinyi and Hum on patrols in the Greek and Ottoman islands in the eastern Mediterranean.
+The active squadron had left the area by mid-July to carry out tactical training off the island of Corfu, Greece, beginning on 16 July.
+The ships then sailed to visit Messina on Sicily from 21 to 29 July, followed by a visit at Palermo, Italy on 3 August.
+Lissa and the rest of the squadron remained there through 12 August for repairs to Lissa's engines.
+The ships got underway again that day, bound for Goletta in Tunisia.
+There, the crews held celebrations for Kaiser Franz Joseph's birthday.